matansel/pix2vertex/README.md

 <img src="imgs/teaser.png" width="900px"/>

 ## Setup & Usage
+The project was tested on Ubuntu 14.04 LTS with Matlab R2015b, to run it follow these instructions:
 - Make sure you have <a href="http://torch.ch/docs/getting-started.html">Torch</a> installed on your machine.
 - Install the ```mattorch``` and ```nngraph``` packages.